scream104/psych596/activities/power-analysis/power-analysis-instructions.md

 ##### Now take a moment to understand the 2 curves in the graphic at the top
 ![Central and noncentral distributions](images/distributions.pdf)
  - The x-axis is possible values of the test statistic (in this case a t-stat)
- - The y-axis is probability
+ - The y-axis is relative probability (for a given value of the test statistic)
  - each point on the red curve (the central distribution) represents the probability of obtaining a given test statistic under the null hypothesis (given the calculated sample size)
  - each point on the blue curve (noncentral distribution) represents the probability of obtaining a given test statistic under the alternative hypothesis (given the effect size and calculated sample size)
  - the vertical line represents the critical statistic value (if you obtained a greater value you would reject the null)